Hockerill Parents and Friends

 Treasurer - Diaka Ba

-We have the following dates in the diary, if you would like any further information please get in touch, but we look forward to seeing you there:
+We have the following dates in the diary, more information to follow, but if you would like any further information now please get in touch, and we look forward to seeing you there:

 We now have official Hockerill merchandise for sale in the College.
 There is currently a teddy £6.00, a Hockerill Mug £4.00 and stress ball £2.50.
 Our pride and joy is a top quality windproof sports umbrella for £20.